Theda Bara: Image and name

-Persona
+Personal

 Bara was known for wearing very revealing costumes in her films.
-Such outfits were banned from Hollywood films after the Production Code (a.k.a. the Hays Code) started in 1930 under Will H. Hays and then rigorously enforced beginning in mid-1934 by Joseph Breen.
 It was popular at that time to promote an actress as mysterious, with an exotic background.
 The studios promoted Bara with a massive publicity campaign, billing her as the Egyptian-born daughter of a French actress and an Italian sculptor.
 They claimed she had spent her early years in the Sahara desert under the shadow of the Sphinx, then moved to France to become a stage actress.
 (In fact, Bara never had been to Egypt, and her time in France amounted to just a few months.)

 A 2016 book by Joan Craig and Beverly F. Stout chronicles many personal, first-hand accounts of the lives of Bara and her husband Charles Brabin.

 Marriage and retirement

 Bara married British-born American film director Charles Brabin in 1921.
 They honeymooned at The Pines Hotel in Digby, Nova Scotia, Canada, and later purchased a 400 ha property down the coast from Digby at Harbourville, Nova Scotia, overlooking the Bay of Fundy, eventually building a summer home they called Baranook.
 They had no children.
-Bara resided in a villa-style home in Cincinnati, which served as the "honors villa" at Xavier University.
-Demolition of the home began in July 2011.
+Bara also owned and often enjoyed extended stays in a villa-style home in Cincinnati.
+The villa was later bought by Xavier University, which used the house as a residence for nuns, and then the "honors villa" for students.
+The house was demolished in July 2011.

 In 1936, she appeared on Lux Radio Theatre during a broadcast version of The Thin Man with William Powell and Myrna Loy.
 She did not appear in the play but instead announced her plans to make a movie comeback, which never materialized.
 She appeared on radio again in 1939 as a guest on Texaco Star Theatre.

 In 1949, producer Buddy DeSylva and Columbia Pictures expressed interest in making a movie of Bara's life, to star Betty Hutton, but the project never materialized.

 Death

 On April 7, 1955, after a lengthy stay at California Lutheran Hospital in Los Angeles, Bara died of stomach cancer.
 She was survived by her husband, her mother, and her younger sister, Lori.
-She was interred as Theda Bara Brabin at Forest Lawn Memorial Park Cemetery in Glendale, California.
+She was cremated at Chapel of the Pines Crematory (disputed), and her remains were inurned under the name Theda Bara Brabin in the Great Mausoleum at Forest Lawn Memorial Park Cemetery in Glendale, California).
+Bara bequeathed $100,000 to her sister, $8,000 to her husband, and $1,000 to her sister-in-law.

 Legacy

 Bara often is cited as the first sex symbol of the film era.

 For her contributions to the film industry, Bara received a motion pictures star on the Hollywood Walk of Fame in 1960.
-Her star is located at 6307 Hollywood Boulevard.
+Her star is located at 6307 Hollywood Boulevard, and is shown in the film MaXXXine.